Sami Whitcomb

 Personal Life

-Whitcomb is married to Kate Malpass, a former Willetton Tigers player and a physiotherapist.
-The couple married in the U.S. in 2017 and had their marriage recognized in Australia when same-sex marriage laws changed.
-They welcomed their first child in November 2020.
+Whitcomb is married to former Willetton Tigers SBL player Kate Malpass, a physiotherapist and physical education teacher.
+The couple married in the United States in 2017 and had their marriage recognized in Australia after same-sex marriage laws changed.
+They welcomed their first child in November 2020, and as of May 2026, the couple has two children.